jdaymude/xbox2local/README.md

 #### ERROR 401: X-Authorization header misssing or Invalid API Key

-This means that either you did not provide your OpenXBL API key in `config.json` or the API key you provided is invalid.
+This means that either you did not provide your OpenXBL API key in `users/<your username>/config.json` or the API key you provided is invalid.

 #### ERROR 403: API Rate Limit Exceeded

 This means that you have made more calls to OpenXBL API than your subscription plan allows.
-TL;DR: this limit can be violated if you have a huge number of screenshots and game clips.
 As of this writing, the free tier allows 150 requests per hour and there are larger quotas available via paid subscriptions.
 You can track your usage in real time on your OpenXBL [profile page](https://xbl.io/profile).

-In detail, **xbox2local** makes the following calls to OpenXBL API each time it's run:
-- One call to the `/api/v2/dvr/screenshots` endpoint per page of screenshot results (OpenXBL uses pagination to ensure that no single request is too big).
-- One call to the `/api/v2/dvr/gameclips` endpoint per page of game clip results.
-- One call to the `/api/v2/dvr/gameclips/delete` endpoint per deleted game clip.
+This should only occur if you're trying to delete a large number of game clips, and the error will naturally resolve by re-running the script after the per-hour request quota reset.
 See Issue [#3](https://github.com/jdaymude/xbox2local/issues/3) for further discussion.

 #### ERROR: media_dir path is invalid

-This means that the `media_dir` path you provided in `config.json` is not valid for your platform (Linux, Windows, or macOS).
+This means that the `media_dir` path you provided in `users/<your username>/config.json` is not valid for your platform (Linux, Windows, or macOS).
 The pathvalidate [validate_filepath()](https://pathvalidate.readthedocs.io/en/latest/pages/examples/validate.html#validate-a-file-path) function will print a more detailed error message.
 Note: because sanitization rules differ slightly between platforms, running **xbox2local** with multiple command lines for the same media library may create different, similarly-named subfolders for the same game.